KyleAMathews/isRetina/README.md

 isRetina
 ========

-Simple function which tells if you're code is running on a high DPR device or not
+Simple function which tells if your code is running on a high DPR device or not

 ## Install
 `npm install is-retina`